contentauth/c2pa-python/docs/working-stores.md

 ## Working with ingredients

 Ingredients represent source materials used to create an asset, preserving the provenance chain.
 Adding an ingredient to a manifest creates a verifiable link from the current asset back to its source material.

 The `relationship` field describes how the source (ingredient) was used: `"parentOf"` for a direct edit, `"componentOf"` for an element composited into a larger work, or `"inputTo"` for a general input.

 Ingredients themselves can be turned into ingredient archives (`.c2pa`).
-An ingredient archive is a serialized `Builder` with _exactly one_ ingredient.
-Once archived with only one ingredient, the Builder archive is an ingredient archive.
-Such ingredient archives can be used as ingredient in other working stores, as an ingredient archive can be added back directly to a working store (no un-archiving of the ingredient needed, use `application/c2pa` format when adding an ingredient archive to a Builder instance).
+An ingredient archive is a `Builder` archive containing _exactly one_ ingredient.
+Ingredient archives can be added directly as an ingredient to another working store using the `application/c2pa` MIME type — no un-archiving step is needed.

 ### Adding ingredients to a working store